WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/Regulatory/ReadME.md

 ## Overview of Data Utilized
-The following data was used for water allocations...
+The following data was used for regulatory overlay area data...
 - **Natural Resrouce Distsrict (NRD) Boundaries**.
 River based districts for enviormental and groundwater regulation. https://www.nebraskamap.gov/datasets/natural-resource-district-nrd-boundaries/explore